 - Box 3.
 Shows your basis in the gross distribution reported in box 1. - Box 4.
-This box indicates "Yes" if a trustee-to-trustee transfer was made from one QTP to another QTP, from one CESA to another CESA, or from a CESA to a QTP.
+This box is checked if a trustee-to-trustee transfer was made from one QTP to another QTP, from one CESA to another CESA, from a CESA to a QTP, or from a QTP to an ABLE account.
 However, in certain transfers from a CESA, the box will be blank. - Box 5.
 Shows whether the gross distribution was from a QTP (private or state) or from a CESA. - Box 6.
 The designated beneficiary is the individual named in the document creating the trust or custodial account to receive the benefit of the funds in the account.
+If you are not the designated beneficiary, see Pub.
+970 and the Instructions for Forms 1040 and 1040-SR.